 Hi loves!
 I just got back from what may be the best trip of my life.
 I spent a total of six weeks in South East Asia, a first for me.
-After shopping winter destinations, I made up my mind on Indonesia, Vietnam and Thailand.
+After shopping for winter destinations, I made up my mind on Indonesia, Vietnam and Thailand.
 I have so many great memories and stories to tell that this article kind of felt overwhelming to compose.
-I decided to tell it as it was, a journey with different chapters in each destination.
+I decided to tell it as it was, a journey with different chapters at each destination.

 Kuta, Bali: Treat Yourself

 I landed in Bali on February 2nd, two days after leaving Montreal.
 The journey was long and included a stop in Hong Kong for one night but it felt fine.
 I’ve come to realize that travelling towards Asia is easy on my body, much more than the red eyes to Europe!

 I booked two nights in a beautiful boutique hotel minutes away from the Denpasar airport to work on my jetlag and get an initial vibe of Indonesia.
 Staying in Kuta was great to get me used to the constant taxi honking and learning to cross the streets where lights are a novelty!

 I loved my first contact with the Indian Ocean.
 It was quiet and beautiful, up until a Chinese girl asked me to be her Instagram husband and get on my knees for the perfect shot. 🙄

 Staying in Kuta also made it easy for me to visit Seminyak, an area a little bit more hip, especially for shopping and delicious food.

 I’m glad I took a few days in Kuta on my arrival and I can easily see myself doing that each time I land in Denpasar.
 It helped me start the trip with a nice little vacation before I got back to my remote work schedule.